The Equal Distance Team: Fighting for Gender Equality in Collegiate Racing

 For years, NCAA women’s races have been significantly shorter than men’s—often half the distance—reinforcing outdated notions about what female athletes can handle and creating unequal racing experiences.
 Molly believes sport should empower women and girls, not limit them.

 In fall 2020, Molly joined forces with other Nordic ski coaches to form the #SkiEqual Team, pushing for equal distances in collegiate and national ski racing.
 They submitted proposals to U.S. Ski & Snowboard and the NCAA Ski Committee.
 Their efforts gained traction: elite coaches, athletes like Jessie Diggins, and organizations began supporting the cause.
+The breakthrough came when the U.S. and other countries, including the chair of the International Ski Federation (FIS) board for cross country, Vegard Ulvang proposed equal distances at the International level.

-The committees rejected the proposal without providing clear reasoning.
 Encouraged by her former Athletic Director, Molly contacted the NCAA Committee on Women’s Athletics (CWA).
 In summer 2023, the CWA responded, urging the sport committees to survey athletes and consult the NCAA’s medical board about any potential health risks (yes, that was actually questioned).

 Despite the CWA’s push, the Cross Country Committees refused to survey athletes or consult the medical board, once again rejecting the proposal in fall 2023.
 It was a frustrating and disheartening setback.